-The District has entered into three (3) lease purchase agreements as lessee for financing several acquisitions.
-These lease purchase agreements qualify as capital leases for accounting purposes since titles transfer at the end of the lease terms.
-These lease purchase agreements contain clauses which gives the District the ability to terminate the lease purchase agreements at the end of each fiscal year.
+The District has entered into a lease purchase agreement as lessee for financing several acquisitions.
+This lease purchase agreement qualifies as a capital lease for accounting purposes since title transfers at the end of the lease term.
+This lease purchase agreement contains a clause which gives the District the ability to terminate the lease purchase agreement at the end of each fiscal year.